Fig. 1. Mite Urozercon sp. (Laelapidae) from the singless bee Scaura latitarsis (Apidae: Meliponini). Click here to enlarge |

 Myrmozercon (non Berlese, 1902): Rosario and Hunter, 1988: 466 (part.).

-We collected a small series of Urozercon sp. in a nest of Scaura latitarsis (Friese, 1900) constructed inside a termite nest in Costa Rica.
+We collected a small series of Urozercon sp. in a nest of Scaura latitarsis (Friese, 1900) constructed inside a termite nest in Costa Rica (first record of Urozercon for North America).
 Silvestri (1903) reported nests of several species of Meliponini, including S. latitarsis, from nests of the termite Nasutitermes brevioculatus (Holmgren, 1910), the host of the mite Urozercon paradoxus.
-Current knowledge about the morphology and hosts of Urozercon is summarized in the key below.

 Key to species of the genus Urozercon*